ImageMagick v6 Examples --

 The above is similar (in a very basic way) to how fonts are handled.
 Unlike real fonts you are not limited to just two colors, but can generate some very fancy colorful alphabets from individual character images.
 Many of these 'image fonts' are available on the WWW for download.
 A very small set can be found in Anthony's Icon Library, in Fonts for Text and Counters, which is also where I found the above Blue Bubble Font.

-Note also how the "+append" operator was done last, on the command line, after all the images that you want to append have been added to the current image sequence.
+Note also how the "+append" operator was done as the last operation, after all the images that you want to append have been added to the current image sequence.

 This is great for appending a label to an image, for example...